Updates

 What are some unique auction item ideas for a school fundraising event?

-Instead of premium-priced and rare auction items, a school fundraiser can benefit from the following auction item ideas:
+When hosting a school auction, it's important to realize that the most popular charity auction item will be the one that appeals to families and students.
+Thus, instead of premium-priced and rare auction items, a reliable charity auction at a school fundraiser can benefit from the following auction item ideas:

 • Principal for the day.